 When Bleckley decided to pursue financial advice as a career, the engineer in him chose a thorough, methodical approach.
 “I knew I wanted to pursue the Certified Financial Planner (CFP®) designation, the most widely recognized and respected credential in our profession, so I started by enrolling in UT’s Financial Planning Certificate Program.
 This gave me a strong technical foundation in taxes, estate planning, insurance, and financial planning principles,” he says.
 “When I joined Lucien, Stirling & Gray I knew I had found a firm that shares my philosophy of client service, and a group of professionals that is very experienced and supportive.”
 He is known for his thorough attention to detail and follow through.

 In 2013, the American College of Financial Planning started a new program focused specifically on helping people plan for and live in retirement, the Retirement Income Certified Professional (RICP) program.
 In 2014, Bleckley was one of the first advisors in Central Texas to complete the three graduate classes required for this program and obtain his RICP designation.

 As the father of two newly launched independent daughters, he brings practical experience to college planning and helping children achieve financial independence.
 He enjoys helping families through the challenges and joys of transitions and can make dauntingly complicated tasks manageable for people.

-Bleckley enjoys spending time away from the office with his wife and two daughters, who participate in volleyball and other activities.
-He is active at St. Luke’s on the Lake Episcopal Church, where he teaches Sunday school, is on the Endowment Committee and has served on the Vestry.
-He actively supports HeartGift, an Austin-based organization that provides lifesaving heart surgery to disadvantaged children from developing countries.
-He also enjoys running with his dog, swimming, and playing golf.
+Bleckley enjoys spending time away from the office with his family.
+He is active at St. Luke’s on the Lake Episcopal Church, where he teaches Sunday school and is on the Endowment Committee.
+He actively supports HeartGift, an Austin-based organization that provides life-saving heart surgery to children from around the world where specialized medical treatment is either scarce or non-existent.
+He also enjoys running, swimming, and playing golf.